AY2223S2-CS2103T-W10-1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-* 1b.
-Contact nUS detects missing information in the command.
+* 1b. coNtactUS detects missing information in the command.

-    * 1b1.
-Contact nUS shows an error message.
+    * 1b1. coNtactUS shows an error message.

     * 1b2.
 User enters the information again.